-- 2. Attendance: If the potential advocate misses a session, they will be required to make up the missed sessions at a future training class before they can qualify to be sworn in or take a case.
+- a.
+The CASA/GAL Volunteer Role - b.
+The Well-Being of the Child - c.
+Trauma, Resilience and Communication Skills - d.
+Mental Health, Poverty and Confidentiality - e.
+Substance Abuse, Diversity and Disproportionality - f.
+Domestic Violence, Bias and Cultural Competence - g.
+Educational Advocacy, Older Youth and LGBTQ Youth - h.
+Court Report Writing - 2.
+Attendance: If the potential advocate misses a session, they will be required to make up the missed sessions at a future training class before they can qualify to be sworn in or take a case.
 In addition, should it become necessary for them to miss a session, they will make every effort to notify CASA staff prior to the missed session. - 3.
-In addition to the 30+ hours of pre-service training the program requires each volunteer to visit the court served by CASA while court is in session to observe abuse/neglect proceedings before appearing in court for an assigned case. - 4.
-The Pre-Service Advocate Training Interview is a part of the screening process, and that acceptance to participate in the training does not guarantee that the potential advocate will be sworn in as a CASA or that they will be assigned to a case.
+In addition to the 30+ hours of pre-service training, the program requires each volunteer to visit the court served by CASA while court is in session to observe abuse/neglect proceedings before appearing in court for an assigned case.
+The in-person court observation may be conducted via other means as determined by the Executive Director. - 4.
+The Pre-Service Advocate Training Interview is a part of the screening process, and acceptance to participate in the training does not guarantee that the potential advocate will be sworn in as a CASA or that they will be assigned to a case.
 The potential advocate or CASA can choose to discontinue their involvement in the training/screening process at any time without further obligation on the part of either party. - 5.
 Upon completion of training, as well as other screening processes (returned reference forms, criminal record check, social security number check, and CPS check) the volunteer will be reviewed for the purpose of determining the eligibility to be assigned to a case as a CASA volunteer.